foundObjects/zram-swap/README.md

 ### Compatibility

-Tested on Linux 4.4 through Linux 5.7.
+Tested on Linux 4.4 through Linux 5.10.

-This should run on pretty much any recent (4.0+? kernel) Linux system.
-If anyone wants to test backward compatibility and let me know how compatible the script is on older systems I'm interested but I don't have the legacy systems or time to test exhaustively.

-The core script should also be fully compatible with alternate init systems and minimal systems using busybox.
+Requirements are minimal; Underneath the systemd service wrapper the swap setup script needs only a posix shell, `modprobe`, `zramctl` and very basic `awk` and `grep` support to function.
+It should work in pretty much any modern Linux environment.